joelek/multipass/readme.md

 ## Roadmap

+* Process all certificates in sequence when not using the monitoring mode.
 * Use authoritative nameservers directly when resolving DNS queries.
 * Add support for additional DNS APIs.
 * Stop using promises in the encoding module.